infitio/flutter_socket_io/README.md

 	2 run `npm start`

-3. open `example/lib/main.dart` and edir the URI in #7 to point to your hosted/local socket server instances as mentioned step 2
+3. open `example/lib/main.dart` and edit the URI in #7 to point to your hosted/local socket server instances as mentioned step 2
 4. run Android/iOS app